classProgrammer/horus_info/CLC3_DOCUMENTATION.md

 - **Material Design** and **Material Icons** for the styling of the front-ends

 ## Questions and Answers

 ### Automated Infrastructue Provisioning

+For the size of this project automated infrastructure provisioning was not necessary.
+However, all of the services can individually and easily be scaled by requesting more ressources from the cloud providers.
+Even for the data backend MongoDB.Atlas allows a way to easily updgrade the amount of RAM and storage that they provide.

+Therefore there is not a single point in the applications that could not be scaled up just through requesting more ressources.

 ### Scalability